-This is a randomized, double-blind (test products and placebo), single dose, six-treatment, six period, placebo-controlled, cross-over, multi-center study to assess efficacy and safety of three doses of FF MDI (7.2, 9.6 and 19.2 $\mu$ g) in patients with moderate to severe COPD (reversible to albuterol), compared with two doses of Foradil Aerolizer (formoterol fumarate inhalation powder 12 and 24 $\mu$ g, open-label), as active controls.
+This is a randomized, double-blind (test products and placebo), chronic dosing (7 days), three-period, six-treatment, placebo-controlled, incomplete block, cross-over, multi-center study to assess efficacy and safety of four doses of GP MDI (4.6, 9, 18, and 36 μ g BID exactuator) in patients with moderate to severe COPD, compared with Atrovent HFA (ipratropium bromide 17 μ g ex-actuator QID, open-label) as an active control.

-This multi-center study will be conducted at approximately 2 to 6 sites, contributing approximately 6 to 24 patients per site, in the United States (US).
-Across these sites; it is planned that approximately 48 patients with moderate to severe COPD will be randomized into the study to provide the target of 36 evaluations per study treatment.
-The entire study period is scheduled to take a maximum of 12 weeks for each individual patient (see Figure 1).
+This multi-center study will be conducted at approximately 10-15 sites, contributing approximately 5 to 10 patients per site, in the United States.
+Across these sites, it is planned that approximately 100 patients with moderate to severe COPD will be randomized into the study to provide approximately 84 patients to complete the study.

+The entire study period is scheduled to take a maximum of 15 weeks for each individual patient.
 The study is anticipated to run for approximately 9 months and should not exceed 18 months.